vik-kar/SmartWatch/README.md

 # ESP32 Smart Watch

 This project implements a basic smartwatch using the ESP32, built with ESP-IDF.
-It integrates FreeRTOS with bare-metal I2C drivers to communicate with multiple sensors and an OLED display.
+It integrates FreeRTOS with bare-metal (soon) I2C drivers to communicate with multiple sensors and an OLED display.

 ## Features